 One advantage a UTMA account has over a 529 plan is that you don’t need to use UTMA money for college.
-This could be helpful if your child decides on a different path, such as seeking a vocational job.
+This could be helpful if your child decides on a different path, such as vocational training.
 Your child can use the money to get a head start in whatever life path they choose.
 On the other hand, you may want to ensure that your child uses the money for higher education.
 In that case, choose the 529 plan.

 The other primary concern is how the money in the account could impact financial aid eligibility.
-Generally speaking, funds in an UTMA are seen as the child’s assets, while 529 assets are seen as the parents’.
+Generally speaking, funds in an UTMA are seen as a child’s assets, while 529 assets are seen as the parents’.
 The FAFSA weights the child’s assets more heavily against you.
 That means that saving in a UTMA instead of a 529 could result in your child getting less financial aid.

-More on Planning for College Expenses
+Education Planning Tips for College Expenses